-- a.
-Availability - i.
-Library programming has priority, and the Library reserves the right to cancel or re-locate within the Library any previously scheduled meeting. - ii.
-Booking of a meeting room will be on a first come, first served basis. - iii.
-Meeting agendas may be requested prior to reservation confirmation. - iv.
-Permission to use a Library meeting room does not imply Library endorsement of the aims, policies, or activities of any group or organization.
-Advertisements or announcements implying such endorsement are not permitted. - v.
+- the additional insurance and security prior to the start of the meeting.
+The Library reserves the right to terminate meetings, programs and events that disrupt or interfere with normal Library operations. - vii.
+Future access will be denied if the above requirements are not met.
+A fee separate from the room rental fee may be assessed for cleaning or the actual cost of repairs if it is deemed necessary by the Library Staff. - viii.
+Booking of a meeting space will be on a first come, first served basis no more than three months out. - ix.
 The Library will not be the phone contact for the event or activity.
-The Library's name, address, telephone number, or URL may not be used as the address or headquarters for any group using the Library. - vi.
-Meeting rooms may not be used for private social gatherings such as showers, birthday parties, family reunions, etc. - vii.
-Solicitation, admission or other charges, money raising activities, and/or sales are not allowed.
-This guideline is waived for all Library related programs or Library fundraising activities. - viii.
-Standing reservations for groups may be made for up to a one year period.
-It is the responsibility of the group to re-apply at the end of this time. - ix.
-Meeting room requests need to be submitted to and approved by the Library Director at least one week prior to the activity. - x.
-Meeting space may be provided for groups of children that are supervised by adults at the ratio of one adult for every seven children.
-Groups with members under the age of 18 must have an adult sponsor in attendance at all times during their meetings. - xi.
-Groups from outside of the Library's jurisdiction (non-resident groups) may use the Library for a fee based on the room arrangement fee scale.
-Non-resident means that a majority of fifty (50) percent or more of the members of the group do not live in the Library District and/or the mailing address of the group is outside of the Library District.
-Resident groups (those with a majority of fifty [50] percent or more of the members of the group living in the Library District and/or the mailing address of the group is inside the Library District) may reserve a room free of charge provided that the request is initially made by a resident of the Library District who has a Library account in good standing. - xii.
+The Library's name, address, telephone number, or URL may not be used as the address or headquarters for any group using the Library. - x.
+The Library is not responsible for any loss, theft or damage to any equipment or to the personal belongings of any meeting attendee. - xi.
+Meeting space requests need to be submitted and approved by the Library staff. - xii.
+Meeting space may be reserved for groups of children' programming that are supervised by adults at the ratio of one adult for every seven children.
+Groups with members under the age of 18 must have an adult sponsor in attendance at all times during their meetings. - xiii.
+Groups from outside of the Library's jurisdiction (non-resident groups) may use the Library for a fee based on the room arrangement fee.
 Public information meetings are to be open to the public and free of charge for attendees.
 No fee shall be charged or donation solicited as a condition of entry.